 Virginia Craft Beer Month

 August is Virginia Craft Beer Month, and a cold brew is always welcome on a summer day.
-Visit and sample the latest brews at these great Northern Virginia Beers and Breweries and plan a trip on the LoCo Ale Trail.
+Visit and sample the latest brews at these great Northern Virginia Beers and Breweries, take a trip on the LoCo Ale Trail or explore one of these other great Virginia beer trails.

 Finish summer strong with these fun August 2017 events in Northern Virginia.
 Happy August!